keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/scanner-code.md

 </p>

 * **Stage 1, Pre-claim:** A page with the camera viewport open, constantly scanning for QR codes.
-* **Stage 2, Claiming:** Once a QR code is detected and information is scanned in, the app attempts to derive the private key from the QR code to `claim` using the event password.
+* **Stage 2, Claiming:** Once a QR code is detected and information is scanned in, the app attempts to derive the private key from the QR code and calls `allowEntry` using the event password.
 During this time, the app will indicate it is in the process of claiming.
-* **Stage 3, Post-claim:** After the `claim` is processed, the page will return either as successful or a failed `claim` based on the validity of the ticket.
+* **Stage 3, Post-claim:** After the claim is processed, the page will indicate whether or not to admit the attendee depending on the return value of `allowEntry`.

 After post-claim, the entire cycle will loop back to pre-claim after three seconds.
 This time interval was set so the host could read any error messages that may appear.
 You can modify this time by changing the values passed into `timeout()`.

-In post-claim, a ticket may be invalid for a few reasons.
+In post-claim, a `allowEntry` might have returned false for a few reasons.
-* Incorrect password/key causing the Keypom SDK to return an error when `claim` fails
+* Incorrect password/key
-* A ticket may already be fully claimed; the user has claimed their POAP and so their private key has since been deleted
+* A ticket may already be fully claimed and not exist when the host attempts to claim it.
 * The ticket has already been scanned by the host.
 This means the key's current use is 2.
-Although this claim *can* be made, it should not.
-Doing so would mean the attendee loses out on the opportunity to claim their POAP.

 ### `masterStatus` State Variable
 In order to track all these stages and possible outcomes, a set of enums will be defined.